libreForms/spec/spec.md

 #### Form data

-This term refers to the data submitted by end users when they submit forms.
+This term refers to the data provided by end users when they prepare and submit forms.

 #### Configs